Ivy: Templated Deep Learning for Inter-Framework Portability: A Spectrum of Users

-The network can then either be trained in a pure-Ivy pipeline, or the network can be used as a parent class alongside a framework-specific model parent class to create a framework-specific trainable child class.
-This enables the network to be trained using the native framework's optimizers and trainers.
-Code examples of both of these training options are presented in Appendix \ref{app:creator_training_options}.
+Alternatively, the network can be used as a parent class alongside a framework-specific model parent class to create a framework-specific trainable child class.
+The network can then be trained using the native framework's optimizers and trainers.
+A code examples is presented in Appendix \ref{app:creator_training_options}.

 Combined, these hypothetical user groups form a spectrum of potential Ivy users.
-Given Ivy's fully functional form, and the low-level focus of the abstraction, this makes it easy to write Ivy code directly alongside native code.
+Ivy's focus on abstracting only low-level functions, and the ability to build new classes on top of these primitives, make it easy to write Ivy code directly alongside native code.
 This means the developer stays in complete control regarding the depth of the Ivy abstraction in their own projects, as previously outlined in Fig \ref{fig:abstraction_hierarchy}.
 This flexibility in Ivy's usage underpins the wide variety in potential Ivy users.